vadimsavenkov/vadimsavenkov/README.md

 - 🌱 I continuously improving my skills in Python through the building portfolio of my personal projects.

-- 💞️ I’m currently working as a reservoir engineer and utilizing my analytics skills to improve oil and gas field development.
+- 💞️ I’m currently working as a reservoir engineer and utilizing my analytics skills to improve oil and gas field development business analysis.

 I value inegrity, team work and lifelong learning.
 I love challenges, intrigued by mistakes, enjoy effort, and keep on learning.
 I bring to the table the power of passion and perseverance to convert the data quantity into the data quality!